 Kind of like how one masters the game of bridge.

-After a full season at Triple-A Phoenix (8-11, 4.56 ERA, 94 walks and 84 strikeouts in 156 innings), plus 19 more games the next, the Giants finally brought Bordley up in June of ’80.
-He lasted just eight games, starting six, posing a a 2-3 record and 4.70 ERA.
-His elbow gave out on him and he underwent Tommy John surgery the following season.
-“I was the fourth player to have the surgery,” Bordley said.
+After a full season at Triple-A Phoenix (8-11, 4.56 ERA, 94 walks and 84 strikeouts in 156 innings), plus 19 more games the next, the Giants brought Bordley up in June of ’80.
+He lasted just eight games.
+In six starts, he posted a a 2-3 record and 4.70 ERA.

-After surgery and sitting out 1981, he came back in at Single-A Fresno at age 24 and wasn’t effective.
+Sitting out all of 1981, Bordley tried first to pitch at Single-A Fresno at age 24 but wasn’t effective.
 He tried pitching in Mexico in ’82 and didn’t last long.
-A comeback try with Atlanta — the team that originally thought it had Seaver — didn’t pan out and Bordley retired in 1983.
+A comeback try with Atlanta — the team that originally thought it had Seaver — didn’t pan out.
+Bordley retired in 1983.

-At age 25, Bordley went back to USC, got a business degree and worked his way into the Secret Service during the Clinton administration starting in 1988.
+At age 25, Bordley went back to USC to get a business degree and worked his way into the Secret Service during the Clinton administration starting in 1988.
 He was stationed at the Los Angeles office.
-Bordley eventually went to work as vice president of security and facility management for Major League Baseball, working out of New York.
+Bordley eventually went to work as vice president of security and facility management for Major League Baseball, based in New York.

 When Bordley was inducted into the College Baseball Hall of Fame in 2014 he said of his time at USC: “It almost felt like a downgrade when I went to the big leagues (compared to) things we did with coach Dedeaux.
 He put so much confidence in you.
 I’m sure people might have known Xs and Os better, but his ability to make you feel like King Kong and how to win.”